mulligatawny/me344-sum2022-project/user_guide.md

 ## Running a simulation

 _NaluCFD_ has a regression suite - a set of CFD simulation cases that provide coverage of all the features of the codebase - that is run nightly.
 We will run one of these cases to verify that the installation works as expected.
-All the required files for the simulation have been collected into the directory `test-simulation`.
+All the required files for the simulation have been collected into the directory `channel`.

 ```
-cd $HOME/test-simulation
+cd $HOME/channel
 ```

-To run the simulation on the compute node using 16 MPI ranks:
+To run the simulation on the compute node using 32 MPI ranks:

 ```
 sbatch job.script
 ```

-The output files are written to `$HOME/test-simulation/probe1`
+The output files are written to `$HOME/channel/probe1`

 ## Post-processing
 ### Note: all commands in this section must be run from a shell on your local computer.